Ivan Hribar: In Austria-Hungary

-Ivan Hribar was born in the Carniolan town of Trzin in what was then the Austrian Empire (now in Slovenia).
-He studied law at the University of Vienna, and made a professional career as the representative of a Czech bank in Ljubljana between 1876 and 1919.
+Ivan Hribar was born in the Carniolan town of Trzin in what was then the Austrian Empire (now in Slovenia) and baptized Johann Hribar.
+He studied law at the University of Vienna and made a professional career as the representative of a Czech bank in Ljubljana between 1876 and 1919.

 In the 1880s he became involved in politics, soon emerging as one of the leading figures of the Slovene national liberalism in Austria-Hungary.
 Together with his close political ally Ivan Tavčar he founded the National Party of Carniola, later renamed to National Progressive Party.
 From 1882 he served as city councillor of Laibach.
 In 1896 he was elected mayor of Ljubljana and became famous for implementing a large scale reconstruction of the town after the Ljubljana earthquake of 1895.
 He invited the architect Max Fabiani to make a new urban development plan for the town.
 This included the complete renovation of Prešeren Square and the area around the Triple Bridge (the Kresija Palace and the Philip Mansion), as well as the construction of the Dragon Bridge: all of these buildings are nowadays considered as central symbols of Ljubljana.
 Hribar's aim was to transform Ljubljana into a prestigious centre of all Slovene Lands and thus create a cultural and economic capital for the Slovenian people.
 He carried out a radical modernization of the city's infrastructure, including electrification and the introduction of trams.
 He also cleaned up the city's public finances.
 During his time in office Hribar often clashed with the ethnic German minority of Ljubljana on a number of issues.

 He remained in office until 1910, when the Emperor Franz Joseph I refused to confirm his reelection, because of his alleged role in anti-German riots two years earlier, in which two Slovenian students were shot by the Austro-Hungarian Army.
 He was succeeded by Ivan Tavčar.

 Between 1889 and 1908, he served as member of the Carniolan Provincial Diet, and between 1907 and 1911 as member of the Austrian Parliament.

 During his political activity in Austria-Hungary, Hribar was a great supporter of collaboration between Slovenes and other Slavic peoples, especially Czechs.
 He made many efforts to bring Czech investments to the Slovene Lands and he helped to establish several institutions on the Czech model, most famously the Sokol athletic association.
 He is also said to have based the reconstruction of Ljubljana so that the town would resemble Prague.
 Due to his Panslavic ideas, he was imprisoned twice during World War I, between August and December 1914 and between January and March 1915.
 Between April 1915 and June 1917, he was placed in house arrest in an estate in Land Salzburg, far from his homeland, in order to isolate him from his potential political allies.

 Together with Mihajlo Rostohar, Hribar also played an important role in the establishment of the University of Ljubljana.